 - Immediately serve samosa chaat and enjoy.

 - sauté masala in oil gives nice color to ragda.

-- pressure cook white chickpeas on medium heat so they will properly cooked.
+- pressure cook white chickpeas on medium heat so they will be properly cooked.

-- the consistency of ragda is slightly watery, so rasa is absorbed into samosa.
+- the consistency of ragda is slightly watery, so rasa is absorbed into the samosa.

 - rub ghee with your fingers until it is well incorporated with the flour.

-- make stiff and smooth dough; do not make soft dough.
+- make stiff and smooth dough; do not make a soft dough.